The 30th Origami Tanteidan Convention

 News

 Call for contributions of origami diagrams for the 29th Origami Tanteidan Convention Book now open.
+The deadline has been extended to June 25th.
+[June 15]

 Special guests confirmed and application form for lecturers now open [May 25]